CSCfi/sda-filesystem/README.md

 ```
 cd cmd/gui

-# For Linx and macOS
+# For Linux and macOS
 wails build -upx -trimpath -clean -s

 # For Windows